Launch of The Fore

 About The Fore

 The Fore is a collective of bold individuals, businesses and charities.
-The Fore is a pioneer, matching the skills and resources of the business community with the most talented social entrepreneurs across the UK.
-It elevate dynamic small charities with funding and expertise to increase connections, share skills and strengthen society as a whole.
+The Fore is a pioneer.
+We match the skills and resources of the business community with the most talented social entrepreneurs across the UK.
+We elevate dynamic small charities with funding and expertise to increase connections, share skills and strengthen society as a whole.

 The Fore’s board combines the voices and experience of business leaders with those of leading small charities/social enterprises: